 The Copeland Family discovered an apricot seedling at the Anacortes ferry landing and named it ‘Puget Gold’ after it proved reliable in the inclement weather of Washington.
-Large elongated fruit with orange skin and orange flesh with very good flavor.
+Puget Gold Apricot is a large elongated fruit with orange skin and orange flesh with very good flavor.
 Sets and sizes fruit in cool, frosty, spring weather where other varieties fail.
 August ripening.
 Requires 700 hrs winter chill.

 USDA Zone: 5,6,7,8,9